Divya Bharti: Reactions and legacy

 Bharti acted in 21 films during her short career and was one of the highest-paid actresses at the time of her death.
 She had made a mark in the industry at the very young age with her remarkable acting skills.
 Her offscreen persona and unique acting ability have been highly appreciated and reminisced by many of her co-stars and critics.
 Bharti appeared in the "Top Actress" list of Box Office India in 1992.
 In 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.

-Her sudden death leaving the industry stunned.
+Her sudden death left the industry stunned.
 Talking about her and her acting, Shah Rukh Khan, who shared screen space with her in Deewana and Dil Aashna Hai described her "stunning as an actor".
 Suniel Shetty stated, "I have not yet seen any other actress who is as talented as Divya Bharti.
 I don't think anyone had as much talent as she possessed.
 Her talent was unbelievable, she'd do masti and bachpana (fun and childish behavior) before the shoot commenced and when asked for, she'd give such a perfect shot that I used to forget my own dialogues!".
 Actress Karishma Kapoor has paid her tribute by saying, "She was so wonderful in Deewana.. couldn't take my eyes off!
 We really miss her a lot."
 Chunky Panday has pronounced her to be Chulbuli (bubbly) and said that she was full of life, energy and loved to work with her in Vishwatma.

 Actor Govinda called Bharti "different than other actresses of her time".
 He also said, "Juhi, Kajol, and Karishma are in a different spot, Divya had a totally different kind of appeal from those three.
 What she had was natural and God-given, it cannot be created by anyone, however much they may try.
 She had a raw, tamed, wild look about her which magnetised the audience."
 Producer Guddu Dhanoa, upon working with her in Deewana, has stated that Bollywood misses her a lot and the void which was created owing to her death could not be filled by anyone else.
 Archana Puran Singh in the caption of one of her social media posts has written, "Divya was a sweet soul, still remember sobbing the day she passed away".